wp-plugins/statcounter-popular-posts/readme.txt

 IMPORTANT NOTE - As far as the test I done, this plugin works on WP blogs with slug URLs as Post Name.
 Example, this site will work on wordpress blogs that have a post URL like http://subinsb.com/my-post-1

 I can't guarantee that it work on other slugs.
 But, you can try it and it may or may not work.
+It it work, please tell me by emailing to mail[at]subinsb.com or via comments of http://subinsb.com/ask/statcounter-popular-posts

 == Installation ==